openhab/openhab-docs/installation/openhabian.md

 If you want to disable ZRAM for a different reason, use `zraminstall=disable` in `openhabian.conf` to install without.

 #### Debug mode
-See [Troubleshooting](#Troubleshooting) section if you run into trouble installing.
+See [Troubleshooting](#troubleshooting) section if you run into trouble installing.
 If you want to turn on debug mode, edit `openhabian.conf` and set the `debugmode=` parameter to either `off`, `on` or `maximum`.
-Mind you that if you intend to open an issue, we need you to provide the output of `debugmode=maximum`.
+Mind you that if you intend to open an issue, we need you to provide the output of `debugmode=maximum` so if you're in interactive mode, set your terminal to record output.

 #### Auto-backup
 You might want to setup openHABian to automatically backup and mirror your internal SD card to an external unit.